 The Laurier Indigenous Education Council (IEC) shall normally meet three times per year or as deemed necessary.
 Other meetings may be held at the call of both co-chairs.

 Members should make every effort to attend scheduled meetings.
 When conflicts or unforeseen circumstances arise, members should, whenever possible, designate an alternate who will attend for them if necessary.
-If a member fails to attend three consecutive meetings they may be asked to resign.
+If a member fails to attend three consecutive meetings, they may be asked to resign.

 Minutes of each meeting will be kept, including discussion summaries, action items, and consensus decisions.

-Visitors may attend council meetings, special guests may be invited to make presentations.
+Visitors may attend council meetings; special guests may be invited to make presentations.
 Presentations will be made in a timely manner.
 There will be a limitation of time at presentations.